 (NOTE* – I capitalize several words that have other cultural, spiritual, and contextual meanings).

-The idea of below the Mind though, suggests something lurking in the basement of consciousness.
+The idea of Below the Mind though, suggests something lurking in the basement of consciousness.
 On one level, the basement is every cell in your body.
-On another, the lurking aspects of Trauma, effect certain parts of the Brain and Body so directly that their functionality can be a kind of dashboard light, letting you know how far your situation has gone.
-And, after you begin a healing process, how things are improving.
+On another level, the lurking aspects of Trauma effect certain parts of the Brain and Body so directly that their functionality can be a kind of dashboard light, letting you know how far your situation has gone.
+And, after you begin a healing process, how to notice when specifics functions begin improving.

-What follows is a short introduction to your Hippocampus, Reticular Activating System (RAS), your Somatosensory Cortex (SSC), and your Proprioceptive and Neuroceptive fields.
-I will also introduce some less directly causal connection and associations from Traditional Chinese medicine.
+What follows is a short introduction to your Hippocampus, Reticular Activating System (R.A.S.), and your Somatosensory Cortex (S.S.C.).

-Your (hopefully happy) Hippocampus is a part of your limbic system, which is involved in your experience of emotion, behavioral tendencies, and your formation and access to long-term memory.
+Your (hopefully happy) Hippocampus is a part of your Limbic System, which is involved in your experience of emotion, your behavioral tendencies, and your formation and access to long-term memories.

 Your Hippocampus also helps with emotional regulation by ‘knowing’ which situations may be more fun, or serious, or romantic, or dangerous.
 In a way, your Hippocampus is like a simplified version of context and meaning.
 The driving forces for most of what we choose to do in daily life.

-The prefrontal cortex, responsible for executive functions and emotional regulation, may exhibit decreased activity, potentially explaining the difficulties in managing emotions and intrusive thoughts experienced by those with PTSD.
+The Prefrontal Cortex, responsible for executive functions and emotional regulation, often shows decreased activity, potentially explaining the difficulties in managing emotions and intrusive thoughts experienced by those with PTSD.

-This ever-present aspect of conscious embodiment and existence is responsible for your senses (sight, sound, smell, touch as reflexive responses) and how alertly you experience them.
-It also regulates sleep-wake cycles modulating pain perception.
+This ever-present aspect of your conscious embodiment and existence is responsible for how sensitive your senses are (sight, sound, smell, and touch as reflexive responses), and how intensely you experience them.
+It also regulates your sleep-wake cycles and helps modulate pain perception when you are alert and focused.

 The easiest way to understand why this part of you is so important, is through a story.

-My absolutely favorite way to introduce the RAS to people is with a story.
-Using your imagination is like taking a vitamin.
+My favorite way to introduce the R.A.S. to people is with a story.
+Remember, using your imagination is like taking a vitamin, so please enjoy some medicine.

-Imagine you are sitting in the forest meditating.
+Imagine you are alone, sitting in the forest meditating.
 Somewhere off to your left and behind you, maybe 30 feet away, a stick breaks.
-A BIG stick breaks.
+A BIG stick breaks…

-Sitting with your eyes closed, you are naturally imagining what could be that size in this forest.
+Sitting with your eyes closed, you are naturally imagining what could be that size, in this kind of forest.
 It is probably a Bear.

-As an experienced meditator, you can choose stillness (a bit of a gamble), or fight or flight.
+As an experienced meditator, you can choose stillness (a bit of a gamble), or as an animal you can choose fight or flight – or lay down and play dead.

 Ready…?

 Let’s shift the context.
 Now imagine you are you, going through a stressful time.
-Bears on the outside and bears on the inside.
+High consequence danger bears on the outside, and let’s add chronic disease and pain bears on the inside.
+(That is 60% of people, BTW)

-If your Reticular Activating System has already done, and is doing 110% everyday, everything possible to keep going how would you feel about life?
+If your Reticular Activating System is trying to function at 110% everyday, doing everything possible to keep you alive, how would you feel about life?

 Your R.A.S. in Review

-• Co-regulates sleep patterns and the transition from sleep, an intermediate state called Hypnagogia, and alert wakefulness.
-We can all jump out of bed and love to sleep in sometimes, because of your RAS.
+• Your R.A.S. helps regulate sleep patterns and the transition from sleep, an intermediate state called Hypnagogia, and alert wakefulness.
+We can all jump out of bed or love to sleep in sometimes, because of your R.A.S.

-• Like the idle of a car, your RAS maintains a consistent level of conscious alertness and can raise or lower your Brain’s activity depending on the situation.
+• Like the idle of a car, your R.A.S. maintains a consistent level of conscious alertness and can raise or lower your Brain’s activity depending on each situation.

 • Actively maintains postural tone, sense of balance, and degree of reflexive preparedness.

-• Your RAS can increase your Neurological (Brain) and Neuromuscular (Reflexes) rapidly in short term fight-or-flight reflexes.
+• Your R.A.S. can increase your Neurological (Brain) and Neuromuscular (Reflexes) rapidly in the short term for enhanced fight-or-flight reflexes.

-• It can decrease your access to sensory information if you are in a long-term fight or flight environment.
+• It can decrease your access to sensory stimuli and extraneous information if you are in a long-term fight or flight environment.

 Somatosensory Cortex (SSC)

 Your Somatosensory Cortex is a region of the brain located above your ears.
-If you were wearing headphones (not earbuds), your SSC would be under and a couple inches behind the strap<?>pic<?>
+If you were wearing headphones (not earbuds), your SSC would be under and a couple inches behind the strap.

-It is responsible for processing sensory information and interprets tactile stimuli (touch, temperature, pain, and proprioception -awareness of body position).
+It is responsible for processing sensory information and interprets tactile stimuli (touch, temperature, pressure (weight), pain, and proprioception – awareness of body position).

 Another Story about Bears